1 Motivation

 The UNESCO’s recommendation on open science highlights the need to overcome language barriers in order to achieve the open science core values and guiding principles of Equity and fairness, Diversity and inclusiveness, Equality of opportunities, and Collaboration, participation and inclusion2.

 A recent study3 quantified the consequences of language barriers on the career development of researchers.
-The authors found that Non-native English researchers need:
+The authors found that non-native English researchers need:

-• up to 91% more time to read English papers,
+Up to 91% more time to read English papers.

-• up to 51% more time to write papers and their papers will be rejected 2.6 times more often.
-If accepted, they’ll have to revise it 12.5 more times
+Up to 51% more time to write papers and their papers will be rejected 2.6 times more often.
+If accepted, they’ll have to revise it 12.5 more times.

-• When they present in English need up to 94% more time to prepare their presentations.
+When they present in English, need up to 94% more time to prepare their presentations.
 They will often avoid English speaking conferences and oral presentations.

 Furthermore, the Linux Foundation report states, “English proficiency is a metric by which performance and personality can be judged”4.

-By developing the technical and social infrastructure to publishing multilingual resources and publish our own resources in several languages, we can lower these barriers by increasing access to knowledge and democratize access to quality resources, thereby increasing the potential for individuals to contribute to software and open science projects.
+By developing the technical and social infrastructure to publishing multilingual resources and publish our own resources in several languages, we can lower these barriers by increasing access to knowledge and democratizing access to quality resources, thereby increasing the potential for individuals to contribute to software and open science projects.

 1.2 Community driven localizations and translations